10 Best Laptops For Engineering Students 2024

 It depends.

-- Install Parallels: Parallels is a software that lets you run windows on top of OSX.
-You can run parallels whenever you need to run Windows only software.
+- Install Parallels: Parallels is software that lets you run Windows on top of macOS.
+You can use it whenever you need to run Windows-only software.

-- Buy a pre 2020- MacBook: MacBooks made before 2020 have Intel Chips and BootCamp, both let you install Windows NATIVELY, so you can switch between OSX and Windows with a restart.
+- Buy a pre-2020 MacBook: MacBooks made before 2020 have Intel chips and BootCamp, which lets you install Windows natively.
+You can switch between macOS and Windows with a simple restart.

 - The best keyboards ever designed (super useful for programming)

-- Super large & responsive trackpads you may not even need to use a Mouse
+- Large and responsive trackpads (you may not even need a mouse)

 - No need to pay for antivirus or worry about viruses